Exploring an Abandoned Hotel

 From time to time, guards are present, but that day there was no one around.
 Getting in was easy; early explorers (hopefully not looters) had made a way in.
 We sneaked in, and I saw the magic!
 The gigantic mosaic left me speechless.
 This is what I look for during my explorations.
 Some are looking for old machinery, documents, but what drives me is her majesty art.

-Astghik was the goddess of water, love, and beauty in ancient Armenian mythology.
+In pagan Armenia, Astghik was originally the goddess of the creation of heaven and earth.
+Over time, her image evolved, and she became primarily associated with love, beauty, and fertility.
+In the mosaic, the moment of Astghik’s birth is shown: she stands nude, while nymphs approach her with a cloth to cover her nakedness.
 The artist was inspired by The Birth of Venus, a painting by the Italian artist Sandro Botticelli, probably executed in the mid-1480s.
 It depicts the goddess Venus arriving at the shore after her birth, when she had emerged from the sea fully-grown (called Venus Anadyomene and often depicted in art).

 The Birth of Venus by Sandro Botticelli